 My friend/family member/nosy neighbor said they read that sleep training hurts babies and will ruin our relationship.
 Is this true?

 No scientific study has proven that sleep training has any negative effects; in fact, the opposite has been shown.
 Many of the studies that attempt to prove that sleep training is dangerous use extremely flawed methods.
-Rats respond differently to stress hormones than people do; we can’t draw conclusions on human biology based on those studies.
 Studies about prolonged crying often refer to weeks of crying, the kind that results from neglect; the minutes of angry crying caused by sleep training are but a blip on the radar.
 Increased and improved sleep will only strengthen your family’s bonds.
 The AAP and the Center on the Developing Child (part of Harvard University) even say that small doses of stress are good for a child in an otherwise happy family - stressors are needed to form resiliency.

 Doesn’t sleep training just mean hours of crying until baby gives up?
 That sounds terrible!